chromebook-unity/create-usb/README.md

 Note: You will need atleast a 16GB sized USB Drive/SD Card!

-> These instructions are for the Kukui baseboard line of Chromebooks ONLY!
+> These instructions are for the mt8183 (and mt8173 coming soon) line of Chromebooks ONLY!
 You will also need sudo permissions, developer mode, and USB boot enabled.

 ## 1. Downloading, extracting, and flashing the disk image